COVID -19 Clinic Changes

 - Laundry baskets, open cardboard boxes, etc. do NOT make for a safe carrier.
-If you need to borrow a carrier from the clinic, please let us know when initially call and we will bring one out.
+If you need to borrow a carrier from the clinic, please let us know when you initially call and we will bring one out.

 - Please do not hand us your pet from your arms/chest.
 We cannot maintain social distancing when we need to pick them up off your lap.
 While we appreciate that is likely where they love to be, for everyone's safety please have your animal in the back part of your vehicle so we may take them in with the least amount of human to human contact possible

 Once your animal is safely inside our clinic, we will perform our full physical exam and perform any diagnostic tests or give any vaccines approved ahead of time.
 Please have your cell phone on loud and easily accessible as our doctors will be calling frequently to give you an update on your animal, and discuss any additional tests or treatment they may need.
 If you do not answer your phone, we will not perform any further treatments or tests until we hear from you.
 This may result in a delay of care and/or necessitate an additional appointment to get everything done on a different date.

 When your appointment is finished, our receptionists will call for payment.
 Our preferred method of payment during this time is a credit card over the phone so that we can reduce human to human contact.
 However, we still will accept cash and check payments.
 We will print out a receipt for you and bring out all paperwork, medications, and your pet at one time.